Contextualized Learning for Access, Validation,

 Equity and Success – CLAVES™

-CLAVES™ is a framework that provides educational stakeholders with the professional learning needed to create an environment of differentiated, inclusive, and validating instruction in schools that serve culturally and linguistically diverse (CLD) students, with specific emphasis on English Learners (ELs).
+CLAVES™ is a framework that provides educational stakeholders with the professional learning needed to create an environment of differentiated, inclusive, and validating instruction in schools that serve English learners (ELs).

 Within the CLAVES™ framework, professional learning is organized and supported by leaders who embrace professional learning that is: